List of birds of Benin

 This is a list of the bird species recorded in Benin.
 The avifauna of Benin include a total of 600 species.

 This list's taxonomic treatment (designation and sequence of orders, families and species) and nomenclature (common and scientific names) follow the conventions of The Clements Checklist of Birds of the World, 2022 edition.
 The family accounts at the beginning of each heading reflect this taxonomy, as do the species counts found in each family account.
 Accidental species are included in the total species count for Benin.

-The following tag has been used to highlight accidentals.
-The commonly occurring native species are untagged.
+The following tags have been used to highlight accidentals and introduced species.